tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/SDK 下载/SDK 集成/Android_intl_en.md

-This document describes how to quickly integrate LiteAVSDK for Android into your project.
-The directions below use the full-featured [LiteAV_All](https://intl.cloud.tencent.com/document/product/1071/38150) as an example.
+This document describes how to quickly integrate Tencent Cloud LiteAVSDK for Android into your project.

 ## Environment Requirements
 - Android Studio 2.0 or above